top of page

 • 5 GCSEs at grades 9 to 4 (A to C)**

-• At least grade 6 in subjects you wish to study
+• At least grade 6 in subjects you wish to pursue at A Level, particularly in subjects like Mathematics and Sciences.

 Choosing A Level Subjects